florian-h05/openhab-conf/UI/widgets/README.md

 ## [`contact`](./florianh-widgetset/contact.yaml)

 This widget represents the state of a contact with a configurable openHAB icon and a textual state representation.
-The textual state representation changes the color based on the contact‘s state.
+The textual state representation changes the color based on the contact's state.

 ![](./doc/contact/dark.jpeg)